-The data set was compiled from the 2010 National Opinion Research Center (NORC) GSS of the University of Chicago, which includes a set of environmental items (GSS, 2010).
-The GSS is a bi-annual nationally representative full-probability weighted sample set of the US adult population compiled by NORC.
+The dataset was compiled from the 2010 NORC GSS of the University of Chicago, which includes a set of environmental items (GSS, 2010).
+The GSS is a bi-annual nationally representative full-probability weighted sample set of the U.S. adult population compiled by NORC.
 It is designed to support social indicator research with modules touching upon various current and emerging issues.
-The 1993 (n = 1,606), 2000 (n = 1,541) and 2010 (n = 2,044) GSS surveys include a module for the environment consisting of 60 items addressing environmental attitudes and behaviours (GSS, 2009).
+The 1993 (N=1606), 2000 (N=1541) and 2010 (N=2044) GSS surveys include a module for the environment consisting of 60 items addressing environmental attitudes and behaviours (GSS, 2009).

-SES was measured by a single index, called the socio-economic index, which included education and income (GSS, 2009).
+SES was measured by a single index, called the socio-economic index, which included education and income (GSS 2009).
 For environmental values, the GSS's environmental value survey questions were used to come up with an appropriate single measure.
 The survey items the GSS uses for this variable are: concerned about the environment; almost everything we do harms the environment; worrying too much about progress harms the environment; economic growth is necessary to protect the environment; and economic growth always harms the environment.
-Scale items of negatively worded statements were reversed (almost everything we do harms the environment; and economic growth always harms the environment) to create consistency between items.
-Lastly, the data for the outcome variable capturing environment were given as: recycle can bottles, buy pesticide-free fruits and vegetables, avoid purchasing environmentally harmful products, drive less and save water for environmental reasons.
-Missing data were replaced with the mean of the column in the data set.
-The gender distribution of the sample of 2,044 respondents was: 56.4 per cent women and 43.6 per cent men.
+Scale items of negatively worded statements were reversed (almost everything we do harms the environment; worrying too much about progress harms the environment; and economic growth always harms the environment) to create consistency between items.
+Lastly, the data for the outcome variable capturing environmentally sensitive behaviours gathered from personal behaviours towards the environment were given as: recycle can bottles, buy pesticide-free fruits and vegetables, avoid purchasing environmentally harmful products, drive less and save water for environmental reasons.
+Missing data were replaced with the mean of the column in the dataset.
+The gender distribution of the sample of 2044 respondents was: 56.4% women and 43.6% men.